Coveo Cloud New Features of 2015

 End of Support Notice

 The administration console no longer works with Internet Explorer 9.
-Coveo Organization administrators running the Coveo Cloud Platform on this web browser must use a more recent version of Internet Explorer or another supported web browser (see Supported Browsers - Coveo Cloud V1 Administration Console).
+Coveo Cloud organization administrators running the Coveo Cloud platform on this web browser must use a more recent version of Internet Explorer or another supported web browser (see Supported Browsers - Coveo Cloud V1 Administration Console).

 As stated in the December 6th release notification, data pushed to the